October is National Cyber Security Awareness Month

 Do not click on or respond to any message that asks for credentials or personal information.
 ISU will never ask for individual login, password or other personal information via email.

-People who have responded to an email or are made aware of scams involving student employment should immediately contact the OIT Help Desk at x2910 or IT-Help@indstate.edu.
+People who have responded to an email or are made aware of scams involving student employment should immediately contact the OIT Technology Assistance Group at x2910 or IT-Help@indstate.edu.

 Phone Phishing Campaign Hits Campus

 Please beware of individuals who call claiming to be from Microsoft, Google, Apache, or another major technology company.
-The caller may claim to be from a tech support unit, a security unit, a help desk, a service center, a research and development team, or some other such unit.
+The caller may claim to be from a tech support unit, a security unit, a Technology Assistance Group, a service center, a research and development team, or some other such unit.
 The chances are extraordinarily high that the caller is attempting to:

 - Trick you into installing malicious software that could capture sensitive data, such as online banking user names and passwords.
 They might also then charge you to remove this software.